 Step 6.
 Accessing Mahara.

 Mahara will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com or http://server-ip and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://your-domain.com or http://server-ip and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed Mahara.
 Thanks for using this tutorial for installing Mahara open source e-commerce on your Ubuntu 16.04 LTS (Xenial Xerus) system.
 For additional help or useful information, we recommend you to check the official Mahara website.